Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step4/compose4.md

 # What you'll learn on this lab

-1. You will learn how to use docker secret to manage the sensitive data and make your docker image more secure
+1.You will learn how to use docker secret to manage the sensitive data and make your docker image more secure

-2. In this case you will learn how to use a docker secret to make a redis database need to be authentication before the command execute
+2.In this case you will learn how to use a docker secret to make a redis database need to be authentication before the command execute

 # Tasks to be done

-1. Create a file name `password.txt` content of the file must be `redis-password` (it's up to you but in this case I want it to be simple and easy to remember, make sure that when you submit the content in the file is `redis-password`)
+1.Create a file name `password.txt` content of the file must be `redis-password` (it's up to you but in this case I want it to be simple and easy to remember, make sure that when you submit the content in the file is `redis-password`)

-2. Update the `docker-compose.yml` add ths line of code above the networks
+2.Update the `docker-compose.yml` add ths line of code above the networks
   ```plain
   secrets:
     (Your secret name):